foersben/ai-agent-airlock/README.md

 ### **The "Magic Portal" (File Sharing)**

-The container is isolated, but we created one specific shared folder:
+The container is isolated, but I created one specific shared folder:

 | Host Location | Container Location | Purpose |
 | :---- | :---- | :---- |